Farmhouse Pumpkin To The Rescue

 - Dixie Belle’s Florida Orange

-- 2 small artist paint brushes
+- Two small artist paint brushes

 - Dixie Belle’s Fluff

-- Buffalo Check 3 inch Ribbon
+- Buffalo Check 3-inch Ribbon

 - Dollar Tree Pumpkin Ribbon small